-NOTE The match with AuthenticatorInfo.userVerification ([UAFASM]) succeeds, if the following condition holds (written in J ava): if (// They are equal (AuthenticatorInfo.userVerification == MatchCriteria.userVerification) // USER_VERIFY_ALL is not set in both of them and they have at least one common bit set (((AuthenticatorInfo.userVerification & USER_VERIFY_ALL) == 0) && ((MatchCriteria.userVerification & USER_VERIFY_ALL) == 0) && ((AuthenticatorInfo.userVerification & MatchCriteria.userVerification) != 0))) NOTE This field value can be derived from MetadataStatement.userVerificationDetails as follows: if MetadataStatement.userVerificationDetails Contains multiple entries, then: if one or more entriesMetadataStatement.userVerificationDetails[i] contain multiple entries, then: stop, dir derivation is not possible.
-Must generate MatchCriteria object by providing a list of matching AAIDs. ect if all entries MetadataStatement.userVerificationDetails[i] Only contain a single entry, then: combine all en MetadataStatement.userVerificationDetails[0][0].userVerification to MetadataStatement.userVerificationDetails[N-1][0].userVerification into a single value using a bitwise C operation.
+The match with AuthenticatorInfo.userVerification ([UAFASM]) succeeds, if the following condition holds (written in Java):

+This field value can be derived from MetadataStatement.userVerificationDetails as follows:

+- 1. if MetadataStatement.userVerificationDetails contains multiple entries, then: - if one or more entries MetadataStatement.userVerificationDetails[i] contain multiple entries, then: stop, direct derivation is not possible.
+Must generate MatchCriteria object by providing a list of matching AAIDs. - if all entries MetadataStatement.userVerificationDetails[i] only contain a single entry, then: combine all entries MetadataStatement.userVerificationDetails[0][0].userVerification to MetadataStatement.userVerificationDetails[N-1][0].userVerification into a single value using a bitwise OR operation.